AP Exclusive: Undercover spy exposed in NYC was 1 of many | WTOP

 Despite the indications that the undercover agents are all linked, there is no conclusive evidence who they might work for.
 An Israeli television channel, Channel 12, broadcast a report on Saturday claiming that an Israeli private investigation firm, Black Cube, had been investigating issues around the lawsuits against NSO.
 The TV channel showed secretly shot footage of the Cypriot lawyer, Markou, and the London journalist, Hamid, which matched the pair’s description of their encounters with undercover agents.

-The TV segment was critical of the lawyers suing NSO, and quoted NSO founder Shalev Hulio in an interview accusing Markou and her colleagues of pursuing the lawsuits as a “PR exercise.”
+The TV segment was critical of the lawyers suing NSO, and quoted company cofounder Shalev Hulio accusing Markou and her colleagues of pursuing the lawsuits as a “PR exercise.”

 NSO has previously denied hiring Black Cube, and Black Cube in a letter sent last month to the AP said it was not involved in the effort to ensnare researchers at Citizen Lab.
 “Black Cube had nothing to do with these alleged events,” the letter said, adding that no one acting on the company’s behalf did either.